Income tax relief

 An EIS fund is essentially a collective discretionary investment management service.
 This means that your money is pooled with that of other investors and invested in a portfolio of companies that qualify for EIS finance.

-Rather than owning shares in the EIS fund, you will own shares in each of these individual companies (via a nominee who holds the share certificates for you).
+Rather than owning shares in the EIS fund, you will own shares in each of these individual companies.

 How does a company qualify for EIS investment?